tofuutils/tenv/README.md

 String (Default: "")

-If not empty string, this variable overrides Terraform default contraint, specified in ${TENV_ROOT}/Terraform/constraint file.
+If not empty string, this variable overrides Terraform default constraint, specified in ${TENV_ROOT}/Terraform/constraint file.

 </details>